0xPolygon/polygon-docs/docs/cdk/architecture/type-1-prover/t1-ctl-protocol.md

 However, there are input and output values shared among the tables.
 These values need to be checked for possible alterations while being shared among tables.
 For this purpose, _cross-table lookups_ (CTLs) are used in verifying that the shared values are not tampered with.

-### How CTLs work
+## How CTLs work

-The CLT protocol is based on the [logUP argment](https://eprint.iacr.org/2022/1530.pdf), which works similar to how range-checks work.
+The CTL protocol is based on the [logUP argment](https://eprint.iacr.org/2022/1530.pdf), which works similar to how range-checks work.
 Range-checks are discussed in a subsequent document to this one.

-#### Example (CTL)
+### Example (CTL)

 Consider the following scenario as an example.
 Suppose STARK $S_2$ requires an operation -- say $Op$ -- that is carried out by another STARK $S_1$.